MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

 }
 [v1_enum]
 typedef enum COREWEBVIEW2_FAVICON_IMAGE_FORMAT {
-    /// Indicates that the function should return the favicon in PNG format COREWEBVIEW2_CAPTURE_PREVIEW_IMAGE_FORMAT_PNG,
+    /// Indicates that CoreWebView2.GetFaviconAsync should return the favicon in PNG format.
+    COREWEBVIEW2_CAPTURE_PREVIEW_IMAGE_FORMAT_PNG,

     /// Indicates that CoreWebView2.GetFaviconAsync should return the favicon in JPG format.